RobinAxelsson/personal-jam/resume/to-recruiters.md

 ### Still here? 🤩

-If that is the case and you are interested in a consultant, contact my manager Teresia von Sicard (my preferred option).
+If that is the case and you are interested in a consultant, contact my manager Teresia von Sicard.
 If you do not have the possibility to hire a consultant for some reason and think I am a perfect match you can contact me directly.

 - teresia.sicard@quokka.se
 - axelsson.robin@outlook.com